zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

 }
 ```

 A non-null `nextToken` indicates that results are paginated.
-To get the next page of results, fire the same query along with `nextToken` as a query parameter
+To get the next page of results, fire the same query along with the `nextToken` from the last response as a query parameter
 ```
 {
   imagesByVulnerability(nextToken: "Q1ZFLTIwMTYtMTAyNjY=") {